 Because of their vulnerability, bikers are involved in a high number of motor vehicle accidents on our roadways; according to the AIHW, more than 10,000 pedal cyclists get injured every year.
 A cyclist is more likely to be injured as a result of a road accident caused by a motor vehicle, given they have less protection against other vehicles.
 Nevertheless, cyclists, have the same right to compensation as any other driver if the accident was caused by a motor vehicle.
-If you have been injured as a consequence of a motor vehicle in NSW, you can make a claim under the Motor Accidents Injuries Act 2017.
+If you have been injured as a consequence of a motor vehicle in NSW, you can make a claim and receive compensation benefits.

 What am I entitled to?

 Reasonable and necessary medical expenses arising due to your injuries